 It’s tempting to think that in order to be a valuable team player, you should say “yes” to every request and task that is asked of you.
 People who say yes to everything have a lot of speed.
 They’re always doing stuff but never getting anything done.
 Why?
 Because they don’t think in terms of velocity.
 Understanding the difference between speed and velocity will change how you work.
+Thinking in multiple dimensions is one of the crucial thinking skills that no one ever taught you.

 I once worked for someone who offered me the opportunity to work on a new project nearly every day.
 These projects were not the quick ones, where you spend 15 minutes and crank out a solution.
 They were crap work.
 And there were strings: my boss wanted to be informed about everything, and there was no way I’d get credit for anything.